kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 Let's examine this code in more detail.

-The constructor `def __init__(self, stars, street, zipcode, country):` method takes an explicit instance of itself (`self`) and the remaining arguments, setting its internal state.
+The constructor `def __init__(self, stars, street, zipcode, country):` method takes an explicit instance of itself (`self`) and the remaining arguments which set its internal state.

 Python has a special syntax for getters and setters that wraps the attributes into a function with that very same name.
 These functions are called decorators.